sekhar989/vacuumworld-gym/trained_agents/README.md

 To train any agent from scratch, please navigate to the corresponding agent type directory and run the `<algorithm>_train.py` script.
 This repository has implementations of traditional RL algorithms including Q-Learning, advanced (Deep) RL algorithms including [DQN](https://arxiv.org/abs/1312.5602) and [Actor-Critic](https://arxiv.org/abs/1602.01783), and an implementation of a deep hierarchical RL algorithm called [Feudal Networks (FuN)](https://arxiv.org/abs/1703.01161).

-By default it will run on a $3 \times 3$ grid size with $6$-dirt locations arranged with random seed $518123$.
+By default it will run on a `3 x 3` grid size with `6-dirt locations` arranged with random seed `518123`.
 To train your own configuration, please run the corresponding agent type (algorithm) script in the with corresponding arguments as shown below:

 `python hrl_train.py --grid_size=5 --sparse=1 --seed=1`
 `python a2c_train.py --grid_size=5 --sparse=1 --seed=1`